hanskroner/SceneManager/README.md

 ## About

 Scene Manager facilitates managing Groups and Scenes used by the deCONZ REST API.
-Traditional scene management applications provide an interactive way to define the state of a Scene - settings like 'brightness' and 'color' of Lights are adjusted "live" and stored as a Scene once the user is satisfied with the values for all of the Lights in the Group.
-The deCONZ REST API provides a way to define Scenes by specifying the values each Light in the Scene should be set to - but this requires addressing Groups, Scenes, and Lights by their numeric identifiers.
+Traditional scene management applications provide an interactive way to define the state of a Scene - attributes like 'brightness' and 'color' of Lights are adjusted "live" and stored as a Scene once the user is satisfied with the values for all of the Lights in the Group.
+The deCONZ REST API provides a way to define Scenes by specifying the values each attribute of a Light in a Scene should be set to - but this requires addressing Groups, Scenes, and Lights by their numeric identifiers.

 Scene Manager allows the user to address Groups, Scenes, and Lights by their names and define Scenes without disturbing the current state of the Lights.
-It specializes in replicating identical light states across many Lights and Scenes over providing an interactive way to set values for the Light's different settings.
+It specializes in replicating identical light states across many Lights and Scenes over providing an interactive way to set values for the Lights' different attributes.

 As an example, most of my Groups define scenes for 'Bright', 'Medium', 'Relax', and 'Nightlight' light levels.
 Providing the exact same values to the Scenes across different groups is very time-consuming, if at